Sickle Cell Disease vs. Sickle Cell Trait and Life Insurance

 If you have sickle cell anemia and are applying for life insurance, the insurance company will likely ask for detailed information about your medical history and current condition.
 This may include:

-- Symptoms: The insurance company will want to know about any symptoms you experience as a result of your condition, such as pain, fatigue, or an increased risk of infections.
+- Symptoms: The insurance company will want to know about any symptoms you experience due to your condition, such as pain, fatigue, or an increased risk of infections.

 - Treatments: The insurance company will want to know about any treatments you are currently receiving or have received in the past, such as medications, blood transfusions, or other therapies.